Alfresco/alfresco-ng2-components/docs/process-services/task-header.component.md

 ## Details

-The purpose of the component is to populate the local variable called `properties` (array of CardViewModel), with all the information that we want to display.
+The component populates an internal array of [CardViewModel](../core/card-view.component.md) with the information that we want to display.

-## Customise the property showed
-By default all the property are showed :
+By default all properties are displayed:

 ***assignee***, ***status***, ***priority***, ***dueDate***, ***category***, ***parentName***, ***created-by***, ***created***, ***id***, ***description***, ***formName***.

-It is possible to customise the showed property via the "app.config.json".
-This is how the configuration looks like:
+However, you can also choose which properties to show using a configuration in `app.config.json`:

 ```json